Cut and Loss: When Disability Strikes

 Unfortunately, the stigma surrounding amputation is significantly different from other physical and mental disabilities.
 While genetic blindness and autism are recognized as intrinsic disabilities out of one’s control, amputation is commonly perceived as self-inflicted and even deserved.
 No parent has ever pointed to a person with Down syndrome and angrily warned their children that such a disability will befall them should they not listen to instructions as they do with a passing amputee.
 People with amputation are treated as spectacles – a walking accident and forewarning for normal society.
 Thus, despite overcoming serious physical, psychological, and emotional struggles, they are aggressively marginalized due to their manageable disability.

-Social discrimination against people of disabilities is illegal under The Canadian Human Rights Act, but that does not deter employers from rejecting applicants and returning employees with amputations.
+Social discrimination against people with disabilities is illegal under The Canadian Human Rights Act, but that does not deter employers from rejecting applicants and returning employees with amputations.
 In fact, it breeds sneakiness.
-Promises of employment after traumatic and/or surgical amputation usually proves to be empty, misconstrued and short-lasting.
+Promises of employment after traumatic and/or surgical amputation usually prove to be empty, misconstrued, and short-lasting.

 Surely, expectations are high – be active, be happy, be employed – begetting an overwhelming sense of hopelessness, but amputees need not achieve it all at once nor by themselves.
 Family, friends, and countless resources are available to them every step of the way from accepting physical restrictions and overcoming psychological distress to finding employment and fighting social discrimination.